writdev-alt/api-docs/docs/generate-qris.md

 ```

 > **ℹ️ QRIS Generation:**
-> Use the returned `additionalInfo` data to generate QRIS codes for customer payment scanning.
+> Use the returned `qrImage` data to generate QRIS codes for customer payment scanning.

 > **⚠️ Expiration Time:**
 > QRIS payments automatically expire after the specified `expiration_time` (in minutes).
 Default expiration is 60 minutes.